SanskarBajaj123/SimplySpent/DEPLOYMENT_GUIDE.md

 ## 🎉 Congratulations!

-Your FinTrack application is now live and ready to use!
+Your SimplySpent application is now live and ready to use!

 ### Quick Links:
 - **Live App**: Your Vercel URL